sahaj169/coursera-machine-learning-stanford-python-solution/README.md

-# coursera-machine-learning-stanford-python-solution
+# coursera-machine-learning-solutions-python
-This is the solutions to the assignments on Andrew Ng's machine learning stanford university course on Coursera.
+A repository with solutions to the assignments on Andrew Ng's machine learning MOOC on Coursera.
+The credits for template for the python submission goes to @dibgerge[https://github.com/dibgerge]